Haley Kopmeyer: Seattle Reign FC, 2013–2017

 On January 18, 2013, Kopmeyer was selected in the fourth round (31st overall pick) of the NWSL Draft by Seattle Reign FC.
 She made one appearance for the team during the 2013 season and was released from the team due to league roster constraints; however she was re-signed by the team for the 2014 season to back up Hope Solo.
 During the 2014 season, the Reign set a league record unbeaten streak of 16 games during the first part of the season.
 During the 16 game stretch, the Reign compiled a 13–0–3 record.
 The Reign finished first in the regular season clinching the NWSL Shield for the first time.
 After defeating the Washington Spirit 2–1 in the playoff semi-finals, the Reign were defeated 2–1 by FC Kansas City during the championship final.
 Kopmeyer finished the 2014 season with four caps for the Reign.
 She saved 17 of the 19 shots on goal for a 0.5 goals against average.

 After Hope Solo took a leave of absence following the 2016 Olympics and her suspension from the US national team, Kopmeyer started the final nine games of the 2016 Reign season, finishing the season with 11 appearances as the team finished in 5th place, just missing out on the playoffs.
 Kopmeyer entered the 2017 season as the Reign's presumptive starting goalkeeper, and earned NWSL Player of the Week honors for an 8-save performance against Sky Blue FC in the first game of the 2017 season.

 Canberra United, 2017–2018

 On September 15, 2017, Kopmeyer joined Canberra United on loan for the 2017–18 W-League season.

 Orlando Pride, 2018–2019

 Kopmeyer was traded to the Orlando Pride in January 2018 as part of a multi-player trade ahead of the 2018 NWSL season.
 She was signed as a backup to national team keeper Ashlyn Harris.
 In February 2020, Kopmeyer was waived by Orlando.

+Post-playing career

+Following her retirement from professional soccer, Kopmeyer began working for Just Women's Sports.